WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Carousels, Slideshows, and Wizards/ReadMe.txt

 {

+// Pause rotation automatically when carousel is first loaded.
+(Added in R2.9 for use with a Play/Pause button)
+pauseRotation: false,

 // Set the classes for the three floating Div panels that comprise the carousel

 // The left Div where the Prev Slide and Prev Group buttons are rendered